 The legislature is likely to consider issues of openness in the Judicial Branch.
 In 2006, the governor's Commission on Judicial Reform and the Judicial Branch Public Access Task Force issued reports that made recommendations on access to court records and proceedings and Judicial Branch meetings.
 The Judicial Branch has implemented a number of recommendations.

-The legislature is likely to consider the status of these recommendations on issues such as cameras in the courts and Internet access to court records.
-The legislature may also consider its role in judicial rule-making and how the state Freedom of Information Act applies to the Judicial Branch.
+The legislature is likely to consider the status of these recommendations and may also consider its role in judicial rule-making and how the state Freedom of Information Act applies to the Judicial Branch.

 ● Read OLR's reports: